How David Coverdale Returned From the Abyss With ‘Whitesnake’

 Many debut albums are self-titled because the music you hear is the artist’s statement of intent.
 Others self-title releases later in their career because the music represents a definitive achievement.

-David Coverdale got it absolutely spot-on when he called Whitesnake’s seventh album Whitesnake because it was indeed a definitive achievement – released in 1987 after almost everything that could go wrong had gone wrong.
+David Coverdale got it absolutely spot-on when he self-titled this seventh album because it was indeed Whitesnake's definitive achievement.
+Released in 1987 after almost everything that could go wrong had gone wrong.

-Work on the follow-up to 1984’s Slide It In had begun the following year with the band’s eighth lineup since its formation in 1978.
-Coverdale, who’d endured fractious interactions with most of his previous colleagues, had established a close working relationship with Thin Lizzy guitarist John Sykes.
-Together with bassist Neil Murray and drummer Aynsley Dunbar, they began laying down tracks in Vancouver ... which is where the project began to go off the rails.
+Work on the follow-up to 1984’s Slide It In began the following year with the band’s eighth lineup since its formation in 1978.
+Coverdale, who endured fractious interactions with most of his previous colleagues, had now established a close working relationship with Thin Lizzy guitarist John Sykes.
+Together with bassist Neil Murray and drummer Aynsley Dunbar, they began laying down tracks in Vancouver – which is where the project began to go off the rails.

 “I got a dreadful sinus infection – which was not drug-related – and it cost me all my vocal ability, if there’s supposed to be any there,” Coverdale told Headbangers Ball.
 “I had to go in for surgery, and I said to the members of the group that there was no guarantee I’d get my voice back.
 I suggested that they find another band.”